Mortgage Calculator

 Mortgage Payment Formula

 M = P ร— [r(1+r)^n] / [(1+r)^n โˆ’ 1].
-P = principal loan amount. r = monthly interest rate (annual rate รท 12). n = total number of monthly payments (years ร— 12).
+P = principal loan amount (home price minus down payment). r = monthly interest rate (annual rate รท 12). n = total number of monthly payments (years ร— 12).
+This gives you the principal and interest (P&I) portion of your payment.
+Add property tax, homeowners insurance, PMI, and HOA fees for the full PITI payment.

-How to Lower Your Mortgage Payment
+How to Lower Your Monthly Mortgage Payment

-Make a larger down payment to reduce principal.
-Improve your credit score before applying.
-Choose a longer loan term (30 vs. 15 years).
-Shop multiple lenders for the best rate.
-Buy mortgage points to lower your rate.
+Make a larger down payment to reduce your principal.
+Improve your credit score before applying โ€” even a 20-point improvement can lower your rate.
+Choose a longer loan term (30 vs. 15 years) to spread payments out.
+Shop at least 3โ€“5 lenders for competitive rates.
+Buy mortgage discount points at closing to permanently lower your rate (one point = 1% of loan amount = roughly 0.25% rate reduction).
+Put down 20% to eliminate PMI.

 Frequently Asked Questions